NNPDF/pineappl/docs/cli-tutorial.md

 In this case you see that the up–anti-down (2, -1) and charm–anti-strange (4,
 -3) initial states (the numbers are PDG MC IDs) are grouped together in a single *channel*, each with a factor of `1`.
-In general this number can be different from one, if the Monte Carlo decides to factor out CKM factors or electric charges, for instance, to group more channels together.
-This is an optimization step, as fewer channels result in a smaller grid file.
+In general this number can be different from one, if the Monte Carlo decides to factor out CKM values or electric charges, for instance, to group more lumis with the same matrix elements together.
+This is an optimization step, as fewer lumis result in a smaller grid file.

-Note that channels with the transposed initial states, for instance anti-down—up, are merged with each other, which always works if the two initial-state hadrons are the same; this is an optimization step, also to keep the size of the grid files small.
+Note that lumis with the transposed initial states, for instance anti-down—up, are merged with each other, which always works if the two initial-state hadrons are the same; this is an optimization step, also to keep the size of the grid files small.

-All remaining channels are the ones with a gluon (in this case denoted with `0`) or with a photon, `22`.
+All remaining lumis are the ones with a gluon (in this case denoted with `0`) or with a photon, `22`.

 ## `pineappl orders`: What's the size of each perturbative order?

-In the previous section you've seen that each order is stored separately, which means you convolute each order separately:
+In the previous section you've seen that each order is stored separately, which means you can convolute each order separately:

     pineappl orders LHCB_WP_7TEV.pineappl.lz4 CT18NNLO